hp294/co886-g6-wiki/CO886_G6_Documentation/Quality-Assurance.md

 **3.1 Unit Testing**

-Due to the collaborative nature of the project, with different people working on separate accessibility functions, the components listed in 1.2 should initially be tested as individual units before a full system test.
+Due to the collaborative nature of the project, with different people working on separate accessibility functions, the components listed in 1.2 should initially be tested as individual units before a full system test, the testing will be white box and any defects will be recorded before attempts made to fix them.

 **3.1.1 Colour and contrast testing**